 Four Annuity Options are currently available under the Contract, although additional options may become available in the future.
 You may select either fixed or variable payment options.
-For other Annuity Options available through optional riders, see the OPTIONAL LIVING BENEFIT RIDERS section.
+For other Annuity Options available see the Other Annuity Options section below and for annuity options available through living benefit riders, see the OPTIONAL LIVING BENEFIT RIDERS section.
+Work with your financial professional to discuss which annuity options are available before selecting an annuity option.